ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 Other datasets not available in these archives can be obtained by the user from the respective sources and reformatted to the CF/CMOR standard.
-ESMValTool currently support two ways to perform this reformatting (aka 'CMORization'):
+ESMValTool currently supports two ways to perform this reformatting (aka 'CMORization'):

 #.
 Using a CMORizer script